orangkucing/MewPro_Iliad/ATmega328PB.md

+Updating Bastet firmware might be a challenge because the current toolchain distributed with Arduino IDE doesn't support its microcontroller.

 # Arduino IDE for ATmega328PB

 MewPro Bastet uses ATmega328PB as its microcontroller.
 ATmega328P**B** is QUITE DIFFERENT than ubiquitous ATmega328P (without trailing **B**) that is used in Arduino Uno, Arduino Pro Mini etc.